-Come and enjoy a range of exciting leisure activities that it offers for adventure-seekers of all ages and abilities
+Come and enjoy a range of exciting leisure activities for adventure-seekers of all ages.

 With up to six people in a raft, white water rafting is one of the most sociable activities available.
 Suitable for complete beginners and seasoned white water enthusiasts, the two hour coached sessions provide action-packed fun from start to finish.
 On Wednesday evenings and Sunday mornings, the level and speed of the water are lowered to accommodate younger children (aged 6+), so that the whole family can ride the rapids together.

-Or why not try indoor surfing?
-The simulated surf machine provides the thrill of bodyboarding and surfing all year round in the convenience of a city location.
+Or why not try Indoor Wave?
+The simulated surf machine provides the thrill of bodyboarding all year round in the convenience of a city location.
 If you’re not a fan of water, Air Trail is guaranteed to get the adrenaline pumping.
 Get harnessed up and cross the high ropes timber structure towering above the white water course, and try the challenging Burma Bridge, Monkey Swing, Barrel Crawl and Zip Wire.

 Other activities include canoeing, kayaking, stand up paddle boarding, hot dogging and more, so if you want to try out a new sport or head to the centre with a group, there’s something for everyone.
 CIWW is also the ideal venue for birthday parties, stag and hen weekends, team building and educational sessions.